pauarago/Rscripts/README.md

 # Rscripts
-R scripts useful on my diary work.
-Tak it as it is just for remember how to do it, without any guarantee dat will work.
-Indeed somtimes is unfinished code just to do some scratch
+Useful R scripts to my dayly work.
+Take it as it is just to remember how to do things, without any guarantee that will work.
+Indeed, somtimes code will be unfinished just to do some scratch or to show some functionalities.